Soo Line 1003: Excursion service

 The locomotive was sold partially disassembled in 1993 to Wisconsin Railway Preservation Trust (WRPT), another organization whose goal was to return the locomotive to operations.
 WRPT raised $250,000 for the locomotive's restoration.
 It was originally hoped that the locomotive could be used for excursion trips on the weekend of October 5, 1996, but boiler tests showed the engine to not be ready in time.

 No. 1003's first run after restoration under its own power occurred on October 27, 1996, when it steamed up the Duluth, Missabe and Iron Range Railway's Proctor Hill.
 It performed a few more test runs before its first public excursion in 1997.
-In 1998 it ran the "triple-header" excursion with Northern Pacific 328 and Soo Line 2719.
+In 1998, it ran the "triple-header" excursion with Northern Pacific 328 and Soo Line 2719.

+In 2000 and 2001, No. 1003 pulled excursion trains on the Wisconsin and Southern Railroad (WSOR).
+In July 2002, No. 1003 lead that year's Circus World Museum (CWM) train on the WSOR from Baraboo to Milwaukee, Wisconsin.

 The locomotive made its final journey under its FRA-mandated 15-year boiler certificate on November 13, 2010.
 But shortly afterwards, the operators raised funds to have the engine overhauled and certified for another 15 years of operation.
 No. 1003 returned to service in September 2012, but flue problems delayed its first excursion run until November 2014.